 The Avalanche Bridge (AB) can be used to transfer ERC20 tokens from Ethereum to Avalanche's C-Chain and vice versa.
 This document answers common questions about the bridge.
 If there are additional questions, please contact the Ava Labs team on Avalanche's support website, Discord, or Telegram.

-Is there an airdrop provided for users when they bridge from the Ethereum Network to the Avalanche Network?
+Is there an airdrop provided for transactions on the Ethereum to the Avalanche Bridge?

 When users bridge $75 or more of assets from the Ethereum Network to the Avalanche Network, a portion of AVAX will be airdropped to help pay for initial swaps.
 Those funds should be used to acquire additional AVAX, as this will be needed to pay for fees on any dApp within the Avalanche ecosystem.